 Are guests ever seasick?

 Seasickness is not normally a problem on our cruises as during the summer months Scotland’s coastal waters are normally calmer.
-Both vessels have an active fin stabilising system and the Skipper will head for sheltered waters in very windy weather.
+All 3 vessels have an active fin stabilising system and the Skipper will head for sheltered waters in very windy weather.
 People who are very prone to being seasick come prepared and say they feel fine on our cruises.
 We do carry good sea sickness tablets on board so please so speak to a member of crew about these.

 How often do guests see wildlife?